mondrake/mysqli/README.md

 Issue              | Description
 -------------------|----------------------------------------------------------------------------------------------|
 #3110546           | Allow contributed modules (mostly database drivers) to override tests in core |
-#3347497           | Introduce a FetchModeTrait to allow emulating PDO fetch modes |
 #3217531           | Deprecate usage of Connection::getDriverClass for some classes, and use standard autoloading instead |